blog2i2j/clementtech.._..Scribd-Bypass/README.md

 # Scribd-Viewer

-Scribd-Viewer is a Python program designed to help users access Scribd document files for educational purposes in a user-friendly manner.
+Scribd-Viewer is a Python/JavaScript program designed to help users access Scribd document files for educational purposes in a user-friendly manner.

 # How does it work?